I have a weakness for cheesy, "so bad they're good" low budget horror, sci-fi or action movies. I watch'em so you don't have to!

 Starring: Alex Hyde-White, Rebecca Staab, Jay Underwood, Michael Bailey Smith, Joseph Culp

 Directed by: Oley Sasson

-The super heroes of Marvel Studios are certainly sitting pretty atop the box office heap nowadays thanks to massively successful film franchises like Spider-Man, Iron Man, Thor, Captain America, and of course The Avengers, but it certainly wasn't an easy road to cinematic glory for the House of Ideas.
+The heroes of Marvel Studios are sitting pretty atop the box office heap nowadays thanks to massively successful film franchises like Spider-Man, Iron Man, Thor, Captain America, and The Avengers, but it wasn't an easy road to cinematic glory for the House of Ideas.
 Marvel spent most of the '80s and early '90s watching from the sidelines while their rivals at DC Comics turned Superman and Batman into successful film franchises.
-Spider-Man and X-Men enjoyed successful runs as animated TV shows, but a proposed live-action Spider-Man film (which, legend has it, might have starred a young Charlie Sheen as the web slinger!) was languishig in development Hell and attempts to bring The Punisher (1989, starring Dolph Lundgren) and Captain America (1991, starring Matt Salinger) to the big screen resulted in low budget turkeys that went quietly (and deservedly) to home video.
+Spider-Man and X-Men enjoyed successful runs as animated TV shows, but a proposed live-action Spider-Man film (which, legend has it, might have starred a young Charlie Sheen as the web slinger!) was languishing in Development Hell and attempts at The Punisher (1989, starring Dolph Lundgren) and Captain America (1991, starring Matt Salinger) resulted in low budget turkeys that went quietly (and deservedly) to home video.